jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 - I'll plan to record and host the video (probably on Vimeo) for others to view in the future

 This is thus especially for those in education - students, researchers, as well as data analysts/scientists - though anyone is welcome to join - part of the premise of
 [the book my co-authors and I wrote on data science in education](http://datascienceineducation.com/) is that it can be helpful to learn data science on the terms that are meaningful to you.
 Teachers interested in using R to teach their students (in any content area) are (very) welcome.
-Not to put to fine  a point on it, but I think using **R Markdown is a possibly good way to learn to use R**.
-I (sort of) documented why in the context of my work with students in [this older post](https://joshuamrosenberg.com/posts/using-r-with-7th-grade-science-students/).
+Not to put to fine  a point on it, but I think using R Markdown is a possibly good way to learn to use R. I (sort of) documented why in the context of my work with students in [this older post](https://joshuamrosenberg.com/posts/using-r-with-7th-grade-science-students/).

 There's **a short sign-up form** with only a question for your email address and the extent of your prior experience using R Markdown and why you're interested in joining (mostly to weed out spammers), I'll send a Zoom link before the workshop/conversation and won't use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7